-Sam.gov was launched in 2012 under the Obama administration as the System for Award Management (SAM).
+The Obama administration launched SAM.gov, the System for Award Management, in 2012.
 Businesses of all sizes and types register within the system to do business with the federal government.
-This includes listing contract opportunities, capturing contractor performance, viewing contract data, conducting subcontractor reporting, and more.
+This includes listing contract opportunities, capturing contractor performance, viewing contract data, conducting subcontractor reporting and more.

-Previously, businesses were required to register with multiple other systems, making it difficult for any new business to quickly and successfully sign up.
-Prior to 2012, businesses were required to register with the following:
+Previously, businesses had to register with multiple other systems, making it difficult for any new business to quickly and successfully sign up.
+Prior to 2012, businesses needed to register with the following:

 - Central Contractor Registration (CCR)